 - Chong Chu, August 2012 – May 2017.
 First job: PostDoc at Harvard Medical School.
 Chong is the main developer of REPdenovo, a software tool for repeat reconstruction from sequence reads.

 - Jiayin Wang, August 2009 – May 2013.
 First job: PostDoc at Genome Institute, Washington University at St. Louis.
 Current position: Professor, Xi’an Jiaotong University, Xi’an, China.

 - Jin Zhang, August 2008 – December 2012.
 First job: PostDoc at Genome Institute, Washington University at St. Louis.
-Current position: Instructor (a faculty position), Washington University, St. Louis Medical School.
+Current position: Assistant Professor, Washington University, St. Louis Medical School.
 Jin is the main developer for programs SVseq and SVseq2, which have some nice ideas about finding structural variations from sequence reads.

 - Ruhua Jiang: 2015.
 Last known position: Akamai.